madetech/blog/posts/api_enabled_retail.md

 # Modern APIs are Pushing Innovation in Retail

-An increasing number of retailers are API enabling core parts of their business, delivering a more cohesive customer experience across a variety of touchpoints, making it easier to streamline internal operations, and opening opportunities to interface with external channels.
+An increasing number of retailers are exposing core parts of their business through APIs, delivering a more cohesive customer experience across a variety of touchpoints, making it easier to streamline internal operations, and opening opportunities to interface with external channels.

 ## What is an API?

-First off, it's worth recapping on what we mean by API, or Application Programming Interface, to use its full name.
+First off, it's worth recapping what we mean by API, or Application Programming Interface, to use its full name.

 An API allows systems to easily talk to one another.
-APIs can allow an e-commerce store to send an order to the warehouse for fulfilment, or an EPOS system understand what stock is available in the store.
+APIs can allow an e-commerce store to send an order to the warehouse for fulfilment, or an EPOS system to understand what stock is available in the store.

 More modern applications are often API ready out of the box, but legacy applications can sometimes cause sticking points.